 It’s a pleasant walk up and with the breeze it wasn’t too hot.
 There are drinks sellers at the top of the fort and also a restaurant.

 As you approach Amer, and at the bottom of the hill, actually even from Amber Fort itself, it looks like there are two forts – one much higher up the hill than the other.
 It is all in fact Jaigarh Fort and the seemingly separate buildings are connected, so you will be walking up to the tower where you see the flag flying.

+As I mentioned the fees for Jaigarh Fort are included in the composite ticket.
 There’s a 50 INR camera fee, but the only place that anyone is watching you is at the Jai Vana cannon area.
 So if you want a photo of Jai Vana, the world’s largest cannon, then you’ll need a camera ticket.

 Also off this courtyard, through the first arch, on your right as you enter is the palace complex.
 It’s a bit of a maze.
-There are lots of open courtyards, random displays of maharajahs and ladies dining rooms and a puppet theatre, where of course, you can buy the puppets as a souvenir.
-There’s also a lovely formal garden and plus some spectacular views down to the Amber fort.
+There are lots of open courtyards, random displays of maharajahs and ladies’ dining rooms, and a puppet theatre, where of course, you can buy the puppets as a souvenir.
+There’s also a lovely formal garden and some spectacular views down to the Amber fort.
 You’ll likely be tailed by a “guard’, but you can lose them easily if you don’t want the unofficial “tip” tour.

 The World’s Largest Wheeled Cannon – Jai Vana

 Jai Vana can be found by passing through the courtyard with the cold drinks.
 Then go through the archway and past the restaurant.
 Finally, you’ll start to see a sign and a structure with a corrugated tin roof.
 It’s perhaps a 10-minute walk from the first courtyard.

 They will check your tickets again here and warn you about taking photos without a camera ticket and they’re definitely watching you here!